Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix and its opponents have gone over 224.5 combined points in 45 of 82 games this season.
+- In 41 of 82 games this season, Phoenix and its opponents have gone over 225.5 points.

-- The average point total in Phoenix's outings this year is 225.2, 0.7 more than this matchup's over/under.
+- The average total in Phoenix's games this season is 225.2, 0.3 points fewer than this matchup's over/under.

-- Phoenix has been the favorite in 49 games this season and won 36 (73.5%) of those contests.
+- Phoenix has entered the game as favorites 49 times this season and won 36, or 73.5%, of those games.

-- The moneyline for this contest implies a 77.8% chance of a victory for the Suns.
+- The bookmakers' moneyline implies a 77.8% chance of a victory for the Suns.

 Suns vs. Clippers Over/Under Stats (Regular Season)